 Sarah Garnett is a corporate communications producer, married mother of two and the Founder and Managing Director of The Footpath Library.
 Her story is truly unique: one night in 2003, Sarah noticed a homeless man sitting in the gutter reading a novel under a streetlight.
 She started a conversation with him, and from there The Footpath Library was born.

-The Footpath Library gives away around 2,600 free books a month to homeless people in Sydney, Brisbane, Melbourne and Perth, through mobile services and libraries in over 110 homeless hostels, refuges and community organisations.
-More than half of The Footpath Library clients are children.
+The Footpath Library gives away thousands of free books a year to homeless people in Sydney, Melbourne and Perth, through mobile services and previously via libraries in over 110 homeless hostels, refuges and community organisations.
 It is a library that is noisy, outdoors and requires no membership.
 You can take as many books as you like and they don't have to be returned.
 There is no other library like it anywhere in the world.

 Sarah's story is about taking a risk on an opportunity that comes from the left of field, changing your life on a hunch and how one person can make a difference.
 The Footpath Library characters Sarah introduces in her presentation leave her audiences stunned, incredulous and moved to tears.
 You will meet people who are funny, intelligent and friendly, and who love to read.

-- Sarah presented at the Toyota Womens Forum late in 2009.
-Her story around the Footpath Library, it's origins and growth, made all realise that it doesn't really take much to make a difference to someone who isn't as fortunate as yourself.
+Sarah presented at the Toyota Womens Forum late in 2009.
+Her story around the Footpath Library, it's origins and growth, made all realise that it doesn't really take much to make a differenc ... keep readinge to someone who isn't as fortunate as yourself.
 The story of the Footpath Library and Sarah is special in that it isn't a story of lots of money or of lots of power.
 It is a story of how much can be achieved by the desire to make a small difference through giving of yourself.
 Sarah's ability to relate to homeless and disadvantaged people and to recognise and respect them as part of the makeup of society is enlightening for us all.
+Toyota Institute AustraliaView more